Do you have to collect sales tax on transactions in a given state? Nexus is the determining factor.

 While these examples do not encompass the thousands of ways your company can create nexus, these are some of the most common:

 - Fulfillment House: Instead of having their own warehouses to store inventory and ship orders from, some businesses will use a third party known as a fulfillment house.
-If your business uses an out of state fulfillment house, you may have nexus in the fulfillment house’s state.
+If your business uses an out-of-state fulfillment house, you may have a nexus in the fulfillment house’s state.

 - Drop Shipping: Drop shipping is where the end customer places an order for goods with a retailer, who then orders those goods from a vendor.
 In this system the retailer doesn’t maintain an inventory, instead the product is shipped directly from the vendor to the final customer.
 In some states, such as Florida, New York, California, and Texas, this action could create nexus in the participants’ respective states.